reduxjs/redux-toolkit/packages/toolkit/README.md

 - `setupListeners()`: A utility used to enable refetchOnMount and refetchOnReconnect behaviors.

 See the [**RTK Query Overview**](https://redux-toolkit.js.org/rtk-query/overview) page for more details on what RTK Query is, what problems it solves, and how to use it.

+## Contributing

+Please refer to our [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Redux Toolkit.